fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ### JavaScript Arrays

 From here on out, we will be using the functional programming methods of JavaScript [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), such as  _find_, _filter_  and _map_  all the time.
-They operate on the same general princible as streams in Java 8, which have been used last few years in ohjelmoinnin perusteet and ohjelmoinnin jatkokurssi at the department of Computer Science, and in the programming MOOC.
+They operate on the same general princible as streams in Java 8, which have been used last few years in Ohjelmoinnin perusteet and Ohjelmoinnin jatkokurssi at the department of Computer Science, and in the programming MOOC.

 If functional programming with arrays feels foreign, it is worth it to watch at least the three first parts from YouTube video series <i>Functional Programming in JavaScript</i>:

 - [Higher-order functions](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84)
 - [Map](https://www.youtube.com/watch?v=bCqtb-Z5YGQ&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84&index=2)
 - [Reduce basics](https://www.youtube.com/watch?v=Wl98eZpkp-c&t=31s)

+### Event handlers revisited

+Based on last year's course, event handling has proven to be difficult.
+It's worth reading the revision chapter at the end of the previous part [event handlers revisited](/osa1/monimutkaisempi_tila_reactin_debuggaus#tapahtumankasittely-revisited) if it feels like your own knowledge on the topic needs some brusing up.

+Passing event handlers to the child components of the <i>App</i> component has raised some questions.
+Small revision on the topic [here](/osa1/monimutkaisempi_tila_reactin_debuggaus#tapahtumankasittelijan-vieminen-alikomponenttiin).

 ### Rendering collections